lcpp-org/hpic2doc/docs/source/species.rst

 electron motion to a higher degree of accuracy, the added simulation complexity makes it computationally expensive to run large timescale simulations.
+A description of how to use Boltzmann electrons in hPIC2 is provided :ref:`here <input_deck:Boltzmann electrons>`.

 Time advancement schemes calculate unknown time-dependent variables at time :math:`t^{k+1} = t^k + \Delta t` from known variables at time